 Capital Investment Tax Credit (CITC)

 Up to 20 years in corporate tax credits are available to companies with a headquarters relocation project or operating in the clean energy, financial services, life sciences, semiconductors or transportation equipment manufacturing sectors.
-In order to qualify, businesses must create 100 new full-time jobs in three years and make a total investment of $25 million.
-Businesses will receive credits as follows:
+In order to qualify, businesses must create 100 new full-time jobs in three years and make a total investment of a minimum of $25 million.

 **Disclaimer: The CFDC and its partners have provided the above incentive information for companies interested in doing business in Central Florida.
 However, under no circumstances, are these incentives guaranteed.
 A business must meet the required qualifications to be eligible for incentives.
 If you would like to know if your business qualifies, please call 863-937-4430.